Quill One

 20. Decentralized Compute vs Data Centers

+Quill One is not a replacement for all cloud AI.
+Data centers will remain essential for training, large-scale serving, scientific computing, and enterprise workloads.
+But cloud-only AI is brittle — it depends on grid capacity, data-center buildout, water and cooling infrastructure, permitting, local politics, cloud pricing, export controls, geopolitical stability, network access, and privacy trust.
 The IEA projects that global data-center electricity demand could roughly double to around 945TWh by 2030.
 U.S. state regulation is also shifting as local governments respond to energy and community impacts.

+Hyperscale cloud is powerful but concentrated.
+Quill One is local, private, distributed, field-deployable, and citizen-owned.
 Space data centers may be interesting for some long-term infrastructure scenarios, but they add launch, repair, radiation, orbital security, latency, and capital complexity.
 A terrestrial sovereign AI device network can use consumer-electronics logistics, local hosts, local power, and public procurement.

 Once millions of Quill One devices exist, their idle capacity does not have to sit unused.
 Quill Grid is the optional, opt-in network where Quill owners can share spare AI capacity, earn Quill Credits, donate AI hours to humanitarian and educational use, or pool capacity inside schools, cities, and governments.
 Quill One stays private by default; Quill Grid turns the install base into a people-owned distributed AI utility.
 See the full essay: Quill Grid — The Starlink for AI becomes a network.